Motivational Interviewing: An Introduction to Helping People Change

 Duration 1 day

-Delegates will learn a useful model for understanding why people get 'stuck' in unhealthy behaviour patterns and often resist efforts to motivate them to change.
-The course goes on to introduce some basic skills in talking with people about change, helping people to uncover their own reasons to change and begin to take the necessary steps to make a start.
+Central Training's Motivational Interviewing course focuses on the basic theory and practical application of motivational interviewing, a person-centred, evidenced-based approach to helping people change.
+Candidates will be introduced to a useful model for understanding why people repeat unhealthy behaviour patterns and often resist efforts to motivate them to change.
+The course goes on to introduce some basic skills in talking with people about change and helping them to uncover their own motivation to change.

 This course aims to equip delegates with the skills to: